yuanlihelen/yuanlihelen.github.io/index.md

 ---
-Title: Welcome to Yuan's Personal Github Website
+title: Welcome to Yuan's Personal Github Website
-Description: Here is how she learns coding
+description: Here is how she learns coding
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.